-On October 1, 1891, Senator Leland Stanford and his wife, Jane, officially opened Leland Stanford Junior University, which was destined to become one of the premier institutions of higher education and loveliest campuses in the West.
+On October 1, 1891, Senator Leland Stanford and his wife, Jane, officially opened Leland Stanford Junior University.
+The school became one of the premier institutions of higher education and loveliest campuses in the West.

 For today’s traveler, headed for the San Francisco region in Northern California, Stanford University is a cultural enrichment to consider including in a trip.

 The University owes its existence to a tragic death while the Stanford family was on a European Trip in Florence, Italy.
-After typhoid fever took their only child, a 15-year-old son, the Stanfords decided to turn their 8,200-acre stock farm into the Leland Stanford Junior University so that “the children of California may be our children.”
+After typhoid fever took their only child, a 15-year-old son, the Stanfords decided to turn their 8,200-acre stock farm into the Leland Stanford Junior University.
+They expressed their desire with the phrase that “the children of California may be our children.”

 Years later the cerebral establishment is still called by some “The Farm.”
-Stanford had used the grounds to raise prize racehorses, orchard crops, and wine grapes.
+Leland Stanford had used the grounds to raise prize trotter racehorses, orchard crops, and wine grapes.

-The early faculty built homes in Palo Alto, one neighborhood of which was dubbed Professorville.
+The early faculty built homes in Palo Alto, one neighborhood of which became “Professorville.”

-In a full day of exploration you can visit the campus, adjacent Palo Alto, and the nearby marshes of San Francisco Bay, a delight to the naturalist.
+In a full day of exploration you can visit the campus, adjacent Palo Alto, and the nearby Palo Alto Baylands marshes of San Francisco Bay, a delight to the naturalist.

-Starting modestly during the Gold Rush as a hardware merchant in Sacramento, Stanford managed to accumulate enough capital to become a partner in building the transcontinental railroad over the Sierra Nevada.
+Starting modestly during the Gold Rush as a hardware merchant in Sacramento, Stanford managed to accumulate some capital.
+He became a partner in building the transcontinental railroad over the Sierra Nevada.
 The success of the railroad brought him prodigious wealth.
-Stanford rose in Republican Party circles and was elected governor of California.
+Stanford rose in Republican Party circles and became governor of California.

 Today’s Stanford campus is home to 13,000 students.
 You can guide yourself with a free map available from Visitor Information at the top of the stairs as you approach the main quadrangle.

-For the explorer, the first places to visit on the Stanford University grounds are the main quadrangle and Memorial Church; the Hoover Tower with the Hoover Institution on War, Revolution, and Peace; and the Stanford University Museum of Art.
+For the explorer, the first places to visit on the Stanford University grounds are the main quadrangle and Memorial Church.
+Then walk over to the Hoover Tower with the Hoover Institution on War, Revolution, and Peace.
+Finally, peruse the Cantor Arts Center.
+All are within energetic walking distance of public parking available near the Cantor Arts Center, located off Palm Drive near the end, called The Oval.

 The most historic section of the Stanford campus is the original sandstone quadrangle with its thick Romanesque features and Memorial Church.
-Distinctive in the university architecture are the enclosed courtyard, archways, red tile roofs, thick walls, and buff sandstone from which the buildings are constructed.
+Distinctive in the university architecture are the enclosed courtyard, archways, red tile roofs, thick walls, and buff sandstone.
 The dominant architectural model was the Romanesque style.
 There is a general feeling of unity, especially in the earlier buildings.

 Memorial Church, dedicated in 1903, was Mrs. Stanford’s memorial to her husband.
-The mosaics on the front were made in the Salviati Studio in Venice, Italy, and shipped to California.
+The mosaics on the front came from the Salviati Studio in Venice, Italy.
 The church’s tower toppled in the 1906 Earthquake and was never rebuilt.

 Hoover Tower, the 285-foot landmark on the campus, offers a panoramic view of the surrounding region if you take the elevator ride to the top.
 Concerts using the 35-bell carillon of Hoover Tower occasionally ring out.